swapnilsparsh/DevEmpire/CONTRIBUTING.md

 ### Step 6 : Pull Request

-- Go to your repository in browser and click on compare and pull requests.
+- Go to your repository in the browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.

 ![PR](https://user-images.githubusercontent.com/73248007/135501122-6d3bde84-5a50-4baf-8be7-80a4e9f9d51a.png)